 - Herbs and Spices – Garlic powder, paprika, and dried parsley.

 - Half & Half – Use full-fat or fat free, whichever you prefer.
 I’ve made this creamy soup recipe with both, with equally great results!
 (Obviously fat-free half and half makes a much lighter soup).
+Milk or almond milk can also be used or make it super creamy by using heavy cream.

 - Noodles – Dry egg noodles or similar.